tanyaeveritt/perhaps-audio-counter/README.md

 ## Overview

-This program continuously monitors your microphone and compares incoming audio against a reference audio file (`what.m4a`).
-When it detects audio that is more than 90% acoustically similar to the reference, it increments a counter and logs the match.
+This program continuously monitors your microphone and compares incoming audio against a reference text.
+When it detects audio that matches the text input, it increments a counter and logs the match.

 ### Key Features